georgix/sfvwatch/README.md

 you may run it on a headless linux server with firefox, xvfb, ruby, watir, watir-webdriver and headless installed.

-if you run it on aws ec2 you may need to use screen to keep it running on the background.
+if you run it on aws ec2 you may need to use screen to keep it running in the background.

 good luck!